 Climate Pollution Reduction Grants

-The new EPA Climate Pollution Reduction Grants (CPRG) program provides states, local governments, and tribal nations with resources to reduce greenhouse gas emissions and other harmful air pollution.
-The MPCA is collaborating with partners across Minnesota to secure these funds.
+The MPCA is collaborating with partners across Minnesota to secure federal funds from the new U.S. Environmental Protection Agency (EPA) Climate Pollution Reduction Grants (CPRG) program that provides states, local governments, and tribal nations with resources to reduce greenhouse gas emissions and other harmful air pollution.

 Environmental Protection Agency